 Soil Type

 Clematis need fertile, well-draining soils that contain lots of nutrients, such as loamy or silty soils.
-If you’re using nutrient-poor chalky or sandy soils, you may need to fertilize more often.
-Alternatively, you can add some compost, organic matter, or bone meal to these soils to improve nutrients.
+You may need to fertilize more often if you’re using nutrient-poor, chalky, or sandy soils.
+Alternatively, add some compost, organic matter, or bone meal to these soils to improve nutrients.

 Wrapping Up